LethalCompanyModding/Thunderstore/www/Community-Guidelines.md

 - Do not mislead users about your package.
 Do not use misleading names or misrepresent the contents of your package.
 This specifically includes uploading existing packages under a new name to surprise your friends.
 We're sorry, but people other than your friends use our community.

+{: .warning}
+> This Guideline will be enforced more strictly beginning September 1st 2024, please take this time to bring your existing packages into compliance

+- New mods intended for use and consumption as libraries must have permissive licensing to remain listed in the Lethal Company section of Thunderstore.
+Please familiarize yourself with different licenses and choose the appropriate one promptly to ensure your mod stays listed.
+Existing Mod authors should select an appropriate license and either bundle it in their package as a LICENSE file as recommended in the Packaging Tutorial or link to a public github repository that contains such a LICENSE file as their web link.

 ## Forking an Existing Mod

 {: .important}